hypopheria2k/xCT_Plus_wotlk/README.md

 `Frames` → `Outgoing` → `Special Tweaks` → **Show Overkill**
 (Enabled by default)

+- Locales updated for English, German, and Russian

 ---

 ### 🌍 Localization (NEW – in progress)